Aer Lingus – Creating a Customer-First Culture and Taking the Change Sky High

-- Aer Lingus became the only 4-star airline connecting Ireland and North America.
+- Aer Lingus became the only four-star airline connecting Ireland and North America.

-- In less than a year, it became the first Irish airline to achieve the 4-star ranking, joining a select group of only 40 airlines worldwide to hold the distinction.
+- In less than a year, it became the first Irish airline to achieve the four-star ranking, joining a select group of only 40 airlines worldwide to hold the distinction.

 - The Root Learning Map® became a part of the onboarding process so all new employees would start with a similar mindset – again facilitating the consistency the company craved.